Here are a few easy ways to make your home a little more eco-friendly, which is not only good for the environment but for your family too.

 Plant more trees

 A great way to appreciate nature and get your family out in the garden is to plant more trees and shrubs.
 Trees are essential to life.
 They create the oxygen we breathe and filter out pollution.
 Trees also help to remove carbon dioxide and other greenhouse gases from the environment, so the more trees we plant, the better for us and the earth!

 Native trees and plants also help to attract butterflies and birds to your region, which helps to create a perfect ecosystem in your backyard.

 Wash your fruit and veggies

 Believe it or not, studies have confirmed that pesticides might still be found on the fruits and veggies we eat, which is far from ideal.
 While pesticides are important to protect agricultural crops from various bacteria, insects and diseases, we should not be consuming them – especially as residue on our everyday fruits and veggies.

 According to the Centre For Science And Environment (CSE), “High levels of pesticide residues can be toxic enough to cause long-term cancer, damage to the nervous and reproductive systems, birth defects and disruption of the immune system.”

 To remove pesticides from your fruit and veggies, it’s important to use a good sterilising spray that’ll remove them naturally (you don’t want to be replacing one set of chemicals with another).

-I’ve been using this spray for a while now and love it.
+I’ve been using the So Pure Naturally Fruit & Veg Sterilising Spray for a while now and love it.
 It’s simple to use and doesn’t leave any artificial taste on the fruit or veggies my family and I eat.
 It’s 100% natural and free from chemicals – yet it’s effective at eliminating pesticide contaminants, viruses, bacteria and yeast from the produce we buy.

 The CSE also warns that we should be more careful of the following fruits and veggies as they may contain more pesticide residue in their crevices: